sanger-pathogens/nextflow-commons/configs/README.md

     ```

 4) Navigate to the imported files (e.g. `./modules/metawrap.nf`) to find where the processes are defined.
-    * Modules contain process definitions directly.
+    * Modules contain process definitions.
     * Subworkflows may import additional modules, so follow those paths as needed.

     In the example above, the processes `ASSEMBLY`, `BINNING`, `BIN_REFINEMENT`, and `REASSEMBLE_BINS` are defined inside modules/metawrap.nf